COVID-19 Information Resources & Contacts

 Members of the public who have questions about Summit County’s COVID-19 response, or activities permitted under the current public health orders, can call 970-668-9730, from 9 a.m. to 5 p.m., Monday - Friday.
 On Saturday - Sunday, please leave a voicemail and contact information, and your call will be returned on Monday morning.

-Call 970-668-5584 to speak to staff from Centura Health Physician Group (CHPG) to receive a telephone screening (no prescription required) and testing referral to receive a test at the Centura Health Community Testing Site, or go directly to a mobile testing site for walk-in testing.
-Same-day, walk-in testing is available at Summit County Mobile Testing locations without a prescription.
+Call 970-668-5584 to speak to staff from Centura Health Physician Group (CHPG) to receive a telephone screening (no prescription required) and testing referral to get tested at the Centura Health Community Testing Site, or visit any one of the several other testing sites in Summit County, including those with same-day walk-in testing.
+All testing is free of charge.

 For media inquiries, call the CDPHE Media Line at 303-691-7870.